Nadiafa/bucket_list/spec.md

 - [x] Include user accounts with unique login attribute (username or email)
   - User has username and email.
 Email will be used as a unique identifier

-- [ ] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying
+- [x] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying
+  - With the ItemsController actions, the User can create, read, update, and delete Items.

 - [ ] Ensure that users can't modify content created by other users

 - [ ] Include user input validations